[UPDATE: See this updated and expanded post: How to Fix and Prevent Accessibility Issues in Your Canvas Course ]

 2. Student View

 By default when you create and add things such as pages, quizzes, assignments, and discussions, they are not published.
 That means students will not be able to see them, even though you can.
 Modules with unpublished items are considered to be in a "Draft State."
 See How do I use Draft State in Assignments?

 You may also set requirements and prerequisites or unlock dates for modules or availability dates for assignments that inadvertently block access for students at the wrong time.
 Again, you will be able to see and access the modules and assignments just fine, but your students will not.

 By going to Settings and then 'Student View,' you can test for these issues by viewing your course as a student.
-See How do I view a course using a test student?
+See How do I view a course as a test student using Student View?

 You might see if it is also possible to add fake student accounts to your course to test out your course from a student account more fully.
 See How do I add numerous Test Students to my course?